-Redundancy is no longer covered by the ACAS code of practice which means when you need to make employees redundant you must ensure you follow the correct fair procedure which complies with all the relevant case law.
+Redundancy is not covered by the ACAS code of practice which means when you need to make employees redundant you must ensure you follow a fair procedure which complies with all the relevant case law.
 This can be difficult for any business because what is fair in one type of business may not be fair in your own business.

 For this reason it is important you have the correct selection pools when deciding on who you need to make redundant and this can often be harder than you think.